Home / People / John Enser

 • ITV on a Copyright Tribunal reference challenging the terms on which the Performing Right Society and Mechanical-Copyright Protection Society license ITV's use of music in its programmes / services.

-• Viacom International Media Networks on an extension of its advertising sales relationship with Sky in the UK and Ireland.
+• Viacom International Media Networks on the commercial and regulatory media aspects of its acquisition of Channel 5 Broadcasting Limited for £450 million and on repeated extensions of its advertising sales relationship with Sky in the UK and Ireland.
 The arrangement originally negotiated by John in 2009 covered Viacom’s popular portfolio of 17 TV channels – including Comedy Central, MTV, Nickelodeon and VH1.
-In 2015, the agreement was extended to include Channel 5 and its associated channels, following Viacom’s 2014 acquisition of Channel 5.
-Sky Media, Sky’s advertising sales division was also appointed to represent Channel 5’s sponsorship, digital and on-demand sales.
+In 2015, the agreement was extended to include Channel 5 and its associated channels and My5.

 • UK Music (the collective body representing the collective interests of the recorded, published and live arms of the British music industry) on a judicial review of the UK Government’s implementation of the private copying exception to copyright, on the grounds that it was inconsistent with the EU Copyright Directive.
 The claim was successful and as a result, the private copying exception was quashed.